 - Swedish is the official language but English is widely spoken with a perfect accent!

-- ICEHOTEL was the first hotel made entirely of snow and ice and has been running for 23 years.
+- ICEHOTEL was the first hotel made entirely of snow and ice and has been running since 1990.

 - It’s not just a hotel but an art exhibition – each of the ice suites is carved with a different theme by around 43 artists who are especially invited to design particular areas of the hotel.